levans88/ytReverse/README.md

+##Update 8-19-2016
-Update 8-19-2016: Seems like something changed, as even when the video isn't playing forward it is seeking forward after seeking backward.
+Seems like there was a change, as even when the video isn't playing forward it is seeking forward after seeking backward.
 Currently unresolved.

 #ytReverse
 ##A Youtube Reverse Video Player in JavaScript